kasraSMD/Electronic-City/README.md

 # Electronic-City
-### This project has been developed in three phases using Java, and its documents are available.
+### This project has been developed in three phases using Java
 ## Hope you enjoy it!